minter/mxvoice-electron/README.md

 ## Developing

 Mx.
-Voice 3 depends on node.js being available on your system, along with `npm` and `yarn`.
-We recommend node 13+.
+Voice 3 depends on node.js being available on your system, along with `npm` We recommend node 13+.

 Check out the [source code from Github](https://github.com/minter/mxvoice-electron/).
 Go into the `mxvoice-electron` folder.